Baqend/restful-jetty/README.md

 * Support for asynchronous request handling
 * Error handling and forwarding of errors in responses

-__Please review the [contribution guide](CONTRIBUTING.md) and the [coding guidelines](https://www.notion.so/Coding-Guidelines-161d619cb9d54299bb7717b848140a53) for information on how to contribute to this project before supplying a merge request.__
+__Please review the [contribution guide](CONTRIBUTING.md) for information on how to contribute to this project before supplying a merge request.__

 ## Getting Started